Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 In computing, IRQL stands for "Interrupt Request Level".
 It is a priority level assigned to each device connected to a computer system that determines how much priority the device has to access system resources.
 The higher the IRQL level, the more priority a device has to perform its tasks.
 IRQL is used by the operating system to manage and prioritize system resources and to prevent conflicts between different devices and drivers.

 In the context of a Blue Screen of Death (BSOD) error message, the IRQL_NOT_LESS_OR_EQUAL is a common error message that appears on Windows operating systems when there is a problem with the computer's memory or drivers.
-The error message indicates that a process or driver attempted to access a memory address at a higher interrupt request level (IRQL) than it was allowed to.
-This error can cause the system to crash or shut down unexpectedly.
+The BSOD error message indicates that a process or driver attempted to access a memory address at a higher interrupt request level (IRQL) than it was allowed to, which can trigger a Windows blue screen crash or unexpected syste shutdown.

 • Faulty hardware: This error can be caused by faulty hardware components such as a failing hard drive, memory module, or graphics card.

-• Corrupt or outdated drivers: Drivers are software that helps your hardware communicate with your operating system.
-Corrupt, outdated or incompatible drivers can cause IRQL_NOT_LESS_OR_EQUAL errors.
+• Corrupt or outdated drivers: Drivers are software that help your hardware communicate with your operating system.
+Corrupt, outdated, or incompatible drivers can cause IRQL_NOT_LESS_OR_EQUAL errors.

 • Overclocking: Overclocking can lead to instability in the system, causing this error.

-• Malware or virus infection: A malware or virus infection can cause system files to become corrupted, leading to this error.
+• Malware or virus infection: Malware or viruses can corrupt system files, leading to this error.

-• Windows system file corruption: Corruption in the Windows operating system files can also cause this error.
+• Windows system file corruption: Corruption in Windows system files can also cause this error.

-• Damaged software installation: Installation or update of software can go wrong, which can result in corrupted files that lead to this error.
+• Damaged software installation: An installation or update of software can go wrong, which can result in corrupted files that lead to this error.

 • Memory issues: Issues with the computer's RAM can also cause IRQL_NOT_LESS_OR_EQUAL errors.